needle-mirror/com.unity.cloud.identity/Documentation~/use-case-getting-user-information.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCase/UserInfoProviderExample.cs#GetUserInfo)]

 6. Select **Play**.
 The text updates based on the authentication state.

-### Inject an IServiceAuthorizer in ServiceHttpClient to access resources on Unity Cloud.
+### Inject an IServiceAuthorizer in ServiceHttpClient to access resources on Unity Cloud

 Since all `IAuthenticator` inherits the `IServiceAuthorizer` interface, you can inject a reference from any `IAuthenticator` class implementation, like the `CompositeAuthenticator`, into the `ServiceHttpClient` constructor method as a valid `IServiceAuthorizer`.

-The `ServiceHttpClient` can then be injected in any class of other Unity.Cloud unity packages to access resources on Unity Cloud.
+The `ServiceHttpClient` can then be injected in any class of other `Unity.Cloud` Unity packages to access resources on Unity Cloud.

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/ServiceAuthorizerExample.cs#ServiceAuthorizer)]